LAMP: Extracting Text from Gradients with Language Model Priors: Background

-A gradient leakage attack is an attack executed by the federated learning server (or a party which compromised it) that tries to obtain the individual clients' private data $(\vx^*_c,y^*_c)$ using the gradient updates $\nabla_{\theta^k}\mathcal{L}(\vx^*_c,y^*_c)$ sent by the clients.
+\paragraph{Gradient leakage attacks} A gradient leakage attack is an attack executed by the server (or a party which compromised it) that tries to obtain the private data $(\vx^*_c,y^*_c)$ of a client using the gradient updates $\nabla_{\bm{\theta}^k}\mathcal{L}(\vx^*_c,y^*_c)$ sent to the server.
 Gradient leakage attacks usually assume honest-but-curious servers which are not allowed to modify the federated training protocol outlined above.
-A common approach to gradient leakage attacks, adopted by \citet{dlg,idlg,tag} as well as our work, is to obtain the private data by solving the optimization problem:
+A common approach, adopted by \citet{dlg,idlg,tag} as well as our work, is to obtain the private data by solving the optimization problem: